arjunjauhari/hmm-graphicalmodels-kaggle/README.md

 be considered to be outliers (which in this case are reversed sequences).

-Parameters for our best performing model {#parameters-for-our-best-performing-model .unnumbered}
+Parameters for our best performing model
 ========================================

 No. of states = 10\